HabitatFramework/UserGuide/interface/interface.rst

 	Click :guilabel:`Verify` to determine if the query is valid by checking the syntax of the text boxes and hence will execute successfully on the HLU Tool database.
 If the syntax is valid it will also determine if any records will be returned by the query.

 Load
 	Click :guilabel:`Load` to copy an existing query file into the text boxes.
 Users will be prompted for the source path and file name of an existing **.hsq** file.
-The default folder path can be set in the Options (see :ref:`sql_query_options` for more details).
+The default folder path can be set in the Options (see :ref:`options_filter` for more details).

 Save
 	Click :guilabel:`Save` to copy the text boxes to a query file.
 Users will be prompted for the destination path and file name of the **.hsq** file to save the query to.
-The default folder path can be set in the Options (see :ref:`sql_query_options` for more details).
+The default folder path can be set in the Options (see :ref:`options_filter` for more details).

 OK
 	Click :guilabel:`OK` to execute the query.
-If the user has requested to be warned before applying the GIS selection then a pop-up message will appear advising how many expected INCIDs and features will be selected and if a 'Join' will be used to select the features in GIS (see :ref:`sql_query_options` for more details).
+If the user has requested to be warned before applying the GIS selection then a pop-up message will appear advising how many expected INCIDs and features will be selected and if a 'Join' will be used to select the features in GIS (see :ref:`options_filter` for more details).

 Cancel
 	Click :guilabel:`Cancel` to close the 'HLU Advanced Query Builder' window without executing a query.